ralay1/141a-Assignment2/README.md

 Your submission will be graded along four dimensions:

 ```
+Compile test: 20pts
-Compiles test: 20pts
+OCF test:   20pts
-Values test:   30pts
+Expand test:  20pts
-Compare test:  30pts
+Compact test:  20pts
 Manual code review: 20pts
 ```

 As we explained earlier, in addition to passing the basic tests, your code will be measured for memory efficiency and performance.
-Our grading test harness will generate 1000's of strings and measure your memory usage.
+Next week, our grading test harness will generate 1000's of strings and measure your memory usage and performance.
 So make sure you test performance and memory efficiency carefully.

 ## Code Style Guide